SUU Seal (for official use only)

 14. Referrals to Other SUU Departments

-1. The Title IX Coordinator or designee will report crime numbers to the Clery Compliance Officer for yearly for inclusion in the ASR and will keep confidentiality when requested.
+1. The Title IX Coordinator or designee will report crime numbers to the Director for yearly for inclusion in the ASR and will keep confidentiality when requested.
 In instances when the University is notified of a request for information, personally identifiable information contained in University records shall remain private or protected as allowed by law and shall not generally be accessible to the public.
 SUU Policy 5.60 and Policy 5.64 provide specific Policy and procedure regarding minors.

 2. Incidents involving employee misconduct may be referred to Human Resources for possible disciplinary action (see SUU Policies 6.28 and 8.3.5).
 Under University Policy, the University is a drug-free workplace.
 It is a violation of SUU Policy 5.9 for employees to engage in the unlawful manufacture, distribution, dispensation, possession, and/or use of a controlled substance or alcohol at University workplace or while engaged in University business off campus.
 Employees are subject to discipline for violating this Policy.